avdi/hookr/README.txt

 Listeners embody an alternative model of publish/subscribe event handling.
 A Listener is an object which "listens" to another object.
-Instead of attaching callbacks to individual methods, you attach a listener to an object which has hooks.
+Instead of attaching callbacks to individual hooks, you attach a listener to an entire object.
 Anytime a hook is executed on the object being listened to, a method with a name corresponding to the hook is called on the listener.
 These handler methods should take arguments corresponding to the parameters defined on the hook.

 This model is similar to the SAX XML event model, and to the Java Event/EventListener model.